 State Lending Laws

-Many states around the nation have specific policies in place with regard to minimum/maximum loan amounts and loan repayment.
+Many states around the nation have specific rules in place with regard to minimum/maximum loan amounts and loan repayment.
 Lenders must comply with these state, as well as Federal, laws.

 Lenders must follow Federal debt collection rules.
 Under the Fair Debt Collection Practices Act, lenders cannot telephone you to harass or annoy you while attempting to collect a debt from you.
 Further, lenders cannot can you before 8 a.m. or after 9 p.m., threaten you with legal action, or use abusive language.